Original Title: "Tu mettrais l'univers"

 Impure woman!
 Boredom makes your soul cruel.

-To exercise your teeth to this singular game,
+To exercise your teeth at this singular game,

-You need every day one heart to your rack.
+Everyday, you need a heart added to your rack.

 Your eyes, lit up like shops